What’s in a Name? A Guide to Shameless Erections and Plant Taxonomy

 The system of naming plants, animals, fungi, bacteria and all other living things is called taxonomy.
 When referring to the organism, we use the binomial form Genus species, and the broader categories like Family and Kingdom are usually only referred to when necessary.

 ‘But why use Latin names when we have a perfectly good world-dominating language like English?’
 I hear you ask.
-Well, to answer that question you need to know a bit about Karl Linnaeus, a Swedish fella born at the dawn of the 18th century.
+Well, to answer that question you need to know a bit about Carl Linnaeus, a Swedish fella born at the dawn of the 18th century.

 Linnaeus brought together the work of naturalists, taxonomists and philosophers who had come before him in standardising the naming system, and creating the Linnaean system which allowed his contemporaries and future taxonomists to classify living things.
 At the time Latin was still the dominant language throughout Europe in academia, diplomatic relations and the Church.
 It was therefore Latin that Linnaeus chose as the language to communicate his system of taxonomy.
 But Linnaeus didn’t design the system from bottom up.
 He basically put order to the accumulated knowledge of the past.